lucasmori/toy_useless_box/README.md

 Features / Surprises

     Control the door and "hand" separately
-    Detect the operator by using a distance sensor Wave a white flag
-    Hop away
-    Ambient light

-I've used software debouncing of the switch because it's much easier than including additional wiring and parts.
-Although the MotorShield is clearly overkill for this project it reduces the complexity of the required electronics knowledge (and soldering) quite a bit.
+I utilized the MotorShield is clearly overkill for this project it reduces the complexity of the required electronics knowledge (and soldering) quite a bit.

 Hardware
 Electronics - Parts List